Maximilian Brückner: Personal life

-Maximilian Brückner lives with two brothers (he has seven younger siblings) and parents on a farm in Chiemgau in Upper Bavaria.
+Brückner lives with his two brothers (he has seven younger siblings) and parents on a farm in Chiemgau in Upper Bavaria.
 The family renovated the farmhouse in 2011, with Maximilian doing a lot of plastering.
 He has been married to Magdalena Staudacher since 2013, they have one child.
 He dances Schuhplattler and plays the tuba in a local brass band with his brothers.
 His brothers are Florian Brückner, Dominic Brückner and Franz Xaver Brückner and his sisters are Susanne Brückner and Isabella Brückner are all actors.
 With Florian, he played in the film Räuber Kneißl and then in Was weg is, is weg ('What's gone, is gone'), Christian Lerch's directorial debut shot in 2011, with Florian and Franz Xaver.
 As three brothers Paul, Lukas and Hansi.

 Politically, he is a supporter of the Christian Social Union of Bavaria.
 In March 2008, Maximilian Brückner was elected at the local elections in Bavaria for the CSU municipal council in his hometown of Riedering, in the district of Rosenheim.
 However, due to his change of residence, he has returned this mandate.